web push notifications

 When the end-user has to enter the client application and request specific information to receive notifications and other information, it is a pull-based notification system.
 These notifications can also be initiated by software clients.
 Pull notifications work similarly to HTTP requests sent using web browsers.
 The connection between the application server and the client application is not always open.
 Pull notifications are most often used for non-urgent notifications such as non-critical software updates and communications.

 In a push notification system, the information is sent to the end-user once the information is generated.
-The end-user does not need to actively seek the information to receive the notification; it is delivered straight to the device.
+The end-user does not need to actively seek the information to receive the push notification; it is delivered straight to the device.
 It appears with a notification banner in the notification tray according to the user’s device and operating system.
 The connection between the application server and the client application is always open.

 How Do Push Notifications Work?